Woman on top: Sitting on lap

 Among adults, a female sitting on the lap of another person usually indicates an intimate or romantic relationship between the two, or may be regarded as flirtatious.
 In public, such behaviour may be regarded as a public display of affection.
 In private, sitting on a man's lap or being pulled by the man onto his lap, especially if she straddles his legs or waist, when accompanied with a smile, kiss or other flirtatious gesture, may be regarded as showing either's interest in sexual activity or as foreplay.
 It is rare for a man to sit on a woman's lap, though not for him to lay his head there.

 The erotic significance in sitting on a lap is a factor in the erotic activity in strip clubs such as a lap dance, where one person (usually a woman) straddles the lap of the other and gyrates their lower extremities in a provocative manner.

+Amazon position

+In Amazon position, the male partner lies on his back with his legs raised and his knees drawn toward his torso, creating space for the female partner to position herself between them.
+She then straddles his pelvis and lowers herself into a squatting or kneeling stance, guiding penetration as she descends.
+The thrusting motion is generated through her vertical movement.
+Although most commonly used for vaginal intercourse, the position can be adapted for anal penetration as well.

+The Amazon position carries certain risks, such as penile fracture.
+The posture can also place considerable stress on the female partner's knees.
+A variation of this position, sometimes referred to as the "reverse Amazon", involves the female partner facing away from the male partner.

 Advantage

-An advantage of the woman-on-top positions is that the man's weight is not on the woman.
-It is easy for her to control the depth and speed of penetration.
-They are also useful if the man is recovering from a serious illness or surgery.
+An advantage of the woman-on-top positions is that the man's weight is not on the woman, making it easier for her to control the depth and speed of penetration.
+These positions are also beneficial if the man is recovering from a serious illness or surgery.